progit/progit/de/02-git-basics/01-chapter2.markdown

 ### Inspecting a Remote ###

-### Ein entferntes Repository inspizieren ###
+### Ein externes Repository inspizieren ###

 If you want to see more information about a particular remote, you can use the `git remote show [remote-name]` command.
 If you run this command with a particular shortname, such as `origin`, you get something like this:

-Wenn du etwas über ein bestimmtes, entferntes Repository wissen willst, kannst du den Befehl `git remote show [remote-name]` verwenden.
+Wenn du etwas über ein bestimmtes, externes Repository wissen willst, kannst du den Befehl `git remote show [remote-name]` verwenden.
 Wenn du diesen Befehl mit dem entsprechenden Kurznamen, z.B. `origin` verwendest, erhältst du etwas wie:

 	$ git remote show origin
 	* remote origin